ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Channel System
 All cards in hand can be channeled face up into the channel zone at ∞ speed.
-Channeling cards is primarily for increasing your source devotion to fulfill source requirements, and getting rid of cards you don't want, so you can replace them with new ones at the end of the round.
+Channeling cards is primarily for increasing your source devotion to fulfill devotion requirements, and getting rid of cards you don't want, so you can replace them with new ones at the end of the round.
 - During the draw phase, your channeled cards will be recycled into your deck.
 They are not lost permanently, only for the duration of the round.

 ---